kaittremblay/board-manual/about-dmg.md

 ### Mission

-**DMG is a not-for-profit video game arts organization that creates space for women, queer and nonbinary people to make, play and critique games.**

-DMG creates opportunities for individuals who are marginalized in tech spaces – especially trans & cis women, queer, femme, nonbinary and Two Spirit people – to make, play and critique games freely.
+**DMG is a not-for-profit video game arts organization that creates space for everyone marginalized in tech spaces – especially trans & cis women, queer, femme, nonbinary and Two Spirit people – to make, play and critique video games.**

-We teach computing skills for artistic expression and professional development, and offer production, exhibition and a collaborative community to support the creation of new media artworks.
+We teach computing skills for artistic expression, offer production and exhibition facilities, and provide community support for the creation of new media artworks.

 ### Vision